 The transition from conventional to organic cotton farming is accompanied by extensive training measures, which are designed to promote capacity building in smallholder organic cotton production in the long term.

-This includes efficient organic farming methods as well as sustainable quality development of organic cotton.The provision of GMO-free seed packages enables farmers to improve the quality of sowing independent of the seed suppliers.
+This includes efficient organic farming methods as well as the sustainable quality development of organic cotton.The provision of GMO-free seed packages enables farmers to improve the quality of sowing independent of the seed suppliers.

 The role of women will be strengthened through the certification of women-led farms.
 More enterprises owned by female farmers means more women having increased independence through direct access and control over financial resources.

 In addition, binding and long-term cotton sourcing commitments by brands and retailers will help to improve the economic resilience of producers.
 A minimum support pricewill be paid to organic farmers while farmers in-conversion to organic certification will be supported by a Fairtrade Premium payment.